13 and Ready for Takeoff

 Aflutter with anticipation, we boarded the plane.
 Long before our packed bags sat expectantly by the front door or our tickets were issued; we had been ready for takeoff.
 An escape of this nature had been awarded to us just two years earlier.
 As sixth graders, we traveled in the same fashion to science camp.
 It seemed like a trivial, adolescent trip now.
 We had only ventured to California, although the duration and conditions were the same.
 One week.
 No parents.
 Best Friends and our first trial at mastering liberty had proven that we could survive.
 Believing ourselves experienced in emancipated travel, this new promise of independent adventure was free from any inkling of fear which might have crept in.

-Ready for Takeoff: My Most Memorable Trip?
+13 and Ready for Takeoff: My Most Memorable Trip?

 I can’t recall the five or so hours spent on the flight.
 How we must have scrambled to retrieve 60ish student-bags from the crawling baggage claim carousel escapes me.
 In other words, many of the trips exact details are foggy, at best.
 My memories couldn’t be recorded on Instagram or Facebook as neither platform existed.
 Likewise, a travel journal wasn’t kept to document my adventure since I had never heard of such a thing.
 Looking back now, I wish I had written everything down.